trilitech/tezos-developer-docs/docs/smart-contracts/views.md

 Instead of repeating certain logic in multiple places, you can put the logic in a view and use it from different smart contracts.

-## Creating views
+## Creating views in JsLIGO

-In high-level languages, views look a lot like entrypoints because they take an input value and the contract storage as inputs.
+Views in LIGO look like entrypoints because they receive the input values and storage as parameters, but they have the `@view` annotation instead of the `@entry` annotation.
-Unlike entrypoints, they return only a value, without a list of operations.
+They return a value instead of a list of operations and the new value of the storage.

-### JsLIGO

 This JsLIGO view returns the larger of two numbers: